Best Business Lines of Credit for New Businesses in February 2025

 Frequently asked questions

 Most banks require you to have at least a two-year business history before applying for a line of credit.
 However, some banks have more lenient qualifying requirements.
-For example, Fundbox only requires you to show six months in business.
+For example, Fundbox only requires you to have three months in business.

-The process for getting a business credit card as a startup often involves incorporating your business, obtaining an EIN number and applying for a card that suits your needs.
+The process for getting a business credit card as a startup often involves registering your business, obtaining an EIN number and applying for a card that suits your needs.